Ashti, Beed: References

-The town of Ashti came to prominence around the 16th century when it was awarded to the Dhonde dynasty as a "jagir".
+The town of Ashti came to prominence around the 16th century when it was awarded to the Dhonde as a "jagir".
 The Dhondes were one of the fiercest warriors and equally well educated and known for their benevolent rule.
 Under the Dhonde dynasty, the barren and rocky land of Ashti was converted to a more fertile place and a trade center that it is today.
-There is an interesting story behind this.

-Dhondes fought for the Maratha Empire and brought glory and victory to the King, were given a reward - Ashti.
-It was a completely barren rocky land where life was scarce and survival was considered impossible.
-As a result of multiple centuries of toiling and creating so much out of nothing, today Ashti stands as one of the most important constituencies of Maharashtra.
+The Sina River is a 55 km long tributary of the Bhima River in the Indian state of Maharashtra, with its sources near Ahilyanagar.
+The river's basin extends across the districts of Ahilyanagar, Beed, Dharashiv, and Solapur.
+The river is known to flood residential areas and roads during the monsoon season, and water quality studies have been conducted to address pollution issues.

+Key details about the Sina River: